Hans-Joachim Schoeps: Return to Germany

 Schoeps returned to Western Germany after World War II in Autumn 1946.
 In 1950, he was made a professor of religious history at the University of Erlangen in northern Bavaria.
 He remained a monarchist and wanted to re-introduce the monarchy in post-war West Germany.
 He was firmly opposed to the West German student movement after 1967, and published a book in 1972 in which he claimed that Germany was threatened by anarchy.

-In 1963, after the Adenauer government rejected a proposal to discard the Nazi-era version of Paragraph 175 criminalizing sexual activity between men, Schoeps commented: "For the homosexuals the Third Reich has not yet ended."
+In 1963, after the Adenauer government rejected a proposal to discard the Nazi-era version of Paragraph 175 criminalizing sexual activity between men, Schoeps, who was bisexual, commented: "For the homosexuals the Third Reich has not yet ended."
 Günter Grau writes that although not fully accurate, this statement corresponded to the beliefs of homosexual men at the time.

 His involvement in the Vortrupp and his personal engagement for the success of the Nazi movement did not become known at Erlangen until 1970.
 Schoeps was also member of the Deutschland-Stiftung, in which former Nazis were active.